JohnnyHuang101/JohnnyHuang101/README.md

 I'm currently a Junior studying CS+Math and WashU in St.Louis :).

-I have past experience with full stack development, Computer Vision Algorithms, Data Science Analytics, and generative tasks using LLMs.
+I have past experience with developing full stack applications, Computer Vision & Data Science Algorithms, and generative tasks using LLMs and Transformers.